Servideska/HPC/doc.zih.tu-dresden.de/docs/access/ssh_putty.md

 ![Settings for SSH connection in PuTTY](misc/putty2_quickstart.png)

 2. Set your user name.
-For that choose the tab `Connection` &rarr; `Data` in the navigation tree on the left.
+For that choose the tab `Connection` &#8594; `Data` in the navigation tree on the left.
 Insert your user name into the text field `Auto-login username`.
 The application will basically perform the same action as the command `ssh marie@taurus.hrsk.tudresden.de:22` in Terminal.